WidowMaker-Pico

 Motivation

 I chose this project because I always was interested in the design and mechanical movement of robots, practically I wanted to combine mechanical design with embedded programming into this project.
-Building a walking robot would make me learn and understand inverse kinmatics, real time control and sensor fusion, all implemented in a Rust microcontroller, also the app should add a practical and fun user interface that makes the robot interactive.
+Building a walking robot would make me learn and understand inverse kinematics, real time control and sensor fusion, all implemented in a Rust microcontroller, also the app should add a practical and fun user interface that makes the robot interactive.

 Architecture